Collections

 views: {

-Edit: { Component: '@nextlyhq/plugin-form-builder/admin#FormBuilderView' },
+Edit: { Component: "@nextlyhq/plugin-form-builder/admin#FormBuilderView" },

 },

-BeforeListTable: '@nextlyhq/plugin-form-builder/admin#CreateFormButton',
+BeforeListTable: "@nextlyhq/plugin-form-builder/admin#CreateFormButton",

 },

-}Available injection points: BeforeListTable, AfterListTable, BeforeEdit, AfterEdit.
+}Available view overrides: Edit, List.
+Available injection points: BeforeListTable, AfterListTable, BeforeEdit, AfterEdit.

-Access Control
+Access control

 access: {

-create: ({ roles }) => roles.includes('admin') || roles.includes('editor'),
+create: ({ roles }) => roles.includes("admin") || roles.includes("editor"),

 read: true,

-update: ({ roles }) => roles.includes('admin') || roles.includes('editor'),
+update: ({ roles }) => roles.includes("admin") || roles.includes("editor"),

-delete: ({ roles }) => roles.includes('admin'),
+delete: ({ roles }) => roles.includes("admin"),

 | Property | Type | Description |